 Card networks like Mastercard acknowledge that identifying and preventing all fraudulent activity is unrealistic for most merchants.
 Mistakes can happen and, from time to time, a bad actor might slip through merchants’ defenses.

-The card networks ultimately want to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
+The card networks want to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
 Unfortunately, that means some legitimate merchants who experience excessive attacks from fraudsters may get caught in the crosshairs.

 What are the EFM Fraud Thresholds & Fees?